Victim (1961 film): Critical reception

-The film was not a major hit, but it was popular, and by 1971, it had earned an estimated profit of £51,762.

 Home media

-The film was released as a DVD by the Criterion Collection in January 2011, as part of an "Eclipse" box set.
-The film was released as a Blu-ray by Network in July 2014.
+The film was released on DVD by The Criterion Collection in January 2011 as part of their "Eclipse Series" box set "Basil Dearden’s London Underground".
+It was released on Blu-ray by Network in July 2014.

 Adaptations

-The film was adapted as a novel of the same name by Arthur Calder-Marshall, who wrote under the name William Drummond.
-It was commissioned by the producers and was a typical way of marketing a film in the era before home video.
-It differed in details (Farr is Carr in the book) and sometimes characters are somewhat transformed.
-The novel, for example, provides a rationale for one of the blackmailer's hatred of gays, and Carr wonders if he married Laura because she closely resembles her brother, with whom Carr has long been "sentimentally in love".
+The film's producers had a novelisation written by Arthur Calder-Marshall, who wrote under the name William Drummond.
+The novelisation differs from the film in some details—for example, "Farr" is "Carr" in the book—and there are some additional details—for example, in the book Carr wonders if he married Laura because she closely resembles her brother, with whom he has long been "sentimentally in love".

 In July 2017, marking the 50th anniversary of the Sexual Offences Act, BBC Radio 3 broadcast a play dramatising the making of the film, with Ed Stoppard as Bogarde.